dschrempf/elynx/README.md

        where XX is 10, 20, 30, 40, 50, or 60; CXX models, Quang et al., 2008.
     -m "EDM(EXCHANGEABILITIES)"
        Arbitrary empirical distribution mixture (EDM) models.
-       Stationary distributions have to be provided with the -e option.
+       Stationary distributions have to be provided with the -e or -p option.
        For example,
          LG exchangeabilities with stationary distributions given in FILE.
          -m "EDM(LG-Custom)" -e FILE
+         LG exchangeabilities with site profiles (Phylobayes) given in FILES.
+         -m "EDM(LG-Custom)" -p FILES
     For special mixture models, mixture weights are optional.